 The house was built on earlier foundations after the last village fire in 1560.
-Probably, at that time there were two elongated parallel barrack-like buildings in the height of 1-2 storeys high, similar to the house with the hairdresser's shop attached to the south, which is still there today.
-The house "Bazar Hersche" on the other side of the street was also a longitudinal building.
+Probably, at that time there were two elongated parallel barrack-like buildings in the height of 1-2 floors.
+The house with hairdresser's store attached to the south still has this shape today.

-Josef Anton Keller, my great-grandfather had bought the house about 120 years ago and ran a grocery store there.
+Josef Anton Keller and Maria Keller-Graf, my great-grandparents had bought the house about 125 years ago and ran a grocery store there.
 From then on it was called "Konsum Kellers".
-Individual living areas of this house were rented out temporarily as guest rooms or for longer periods as rented apartments.
+Some living areas of this house were rented out temporarily as guest rooms or for longer periods as rented apartments.

-Two daughters of my great-grandfather, my great-aunt and grandmother, were already enthusiastic mountaineers and ski tourers from around 1912.
+Two daughters of my great-grandfather, my great-aunt and grandmother, were already enthusiastic mountaineers and ski tourers from about 1912.
 They named the yellow house "Marwies" after a mountain in the Alpstein.
-Old skis and other mountaineering equipment are exhibited in the staircase as a reminder of this.
-Here and there old advertisements or other material from the former colonial goods shop can be seen.
+Old skis and other mountaineering equipment are displayed in the stairwell as a reminder of this.
+Here and there you can see old advertisements or other material from the former grocery store.

 In 1997 I was allowed to take over this house from my ancestors.
 For about twenty years the bookstore rented the store, and now the store evagrøn delights many customers with elegant and sustainable products.
 I lived on the upper floors with my partner at the time.
 Most of the rooms were in very basic condition and were hardly used, except now and then for a summer camp or workshop.